Dazed and Confused

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Establishing shots of the high school parking lot and students arriving for the last day of school, 1976.
 The ritual of the last day is about to begin, with seniors preparing to haze incoming freshmen..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when School ends and the hazing begins.
 Freshmen girls are paddled by senior girls; freshman boys flee from senior boys with paddles.
 The summer has officially begun, but it starts with ritual violence and humiliation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.